canonical/packer-maas/vmware-esxi/README.md

 ## Hardware Prerequisites (to create the images)

-* A machine running Ubuntu 18.04 or 20.04 with the ability to run KVM virtual machines.
+* A machine running Ubuntu 20.04 or newer with the ability to run KVM virtual machines.
 * Dual core x86_64 processor supporting hardware virtualization with at least 8GB of RAM and 32GB of disk space available.

 ## Package Prerequisites (to create the images)